 Taking estrogen causes the lining to thicken — and a thicker endometrium increases your risk of endometrial cancer.

-Progesterone reduces hot flashes
+Helps reduce hot flashes

 They tracked the number and severity of these symptoms and found that taking an oral dose of progesterone every day decreased both the number of hot flashes or night sweats and the intensity of each episode.

-Progesterone also helps with menopause-related sleep problems
+Helps with menopause-related sleep problems

 One of the most troublesome symptoms of menopause is delayed or interrupted sleep.